bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Effect Easing</h4>

-In addition to setting the duration in which an effect takes place the easing, or speed at which an animation progresses at during different times within the animation, may also be set.
+<p>In addition to setting the duration in which an effect takes place the
+easing, or speed at which an animation progresses at during different times within the animation, may also be set.
 By default jQuery has two keyword values for easing, the default value is swing with the additional value being linear.
 The default swing value starts the animation at a slow pace, picking up speed during the animation, and then slows down again before completion.
-The linear value runs the animation at one constant pace for the entire duration.
+The linear value runs the animation at one constant pace for the entire duration.</p>

 ```
  1  $('.error').show('slow', 'linear');